 - Anal opening is too narrow or in the wrong place

 - Intestines are not connected to the anus

 - An abnormal connection between the intestines and urinary systems, allowing stool to pass through the urinary system

 Most of the time, anal atresia can be corrected.

-An unborn baby's intestines develop during the fifth to seventh week of pregnancy.
+An unborn baby's intestines develop during weeks 5-7 of pregnancy.
 A disturbance in this development causes anal atresia.
 The exact reason for the disturbance isn't clear.

 If your baby has anal atresia, symptoms may include:

 - No stool within 24-48 hours after birth